 COPD is a lung disease that restricts airflow in the lungs.
 People with COPD often have trouble taking deep breaths and may wheeze or feel short of breath, especially with activity.
 Fatigue is also one of the most common symptoms of COPD.
 People have described it as feeling drained of energy or just generally tired.

 Some people with COPD report feeling tired all the time, despite seeming to sleep well at night.
-This constant exhaustion can take a significant toll on their quality of life.
-“I sleep nine to 10 hours per night, yet it’s hard to get up in the morning,” said one member.
+This constant exhaustion can take a significant toll on quality of life.
+“I sleep nine to 10 hours per night, yet it’s hard to get up in the morning,” one member said.
 “Some days I feel like a walking zombie, just putting one foot in front of the other.”

-“I get tired quickly and can’t do the work I used to do around the house, like cutting the grass,” wrote another member.
+“I get tired quickly and can’t do the work I used to do around the house, like cutting the grass,” another member wrote.
 “But I’ve found that if I take it easy and relax, I don’t get frustrated.”

 COPD affects lung function due to damage and inflammation in the airways.
 As a result, your lungs have to work harder to take in the oxygen your body needs.
 As COPD gets worse, it tends to cause low oxygen levels and high carbon dioxide levels.
 This can leave you feeling fatigued.

-Many people with COPD require more calories because of the extra energy burned from labored breathing.
+Some people with COPD may need more calories due to the extra energy used during labored breathing, especially in more advanced stages.
 However, shortness of breath can make eating more challenging.
 If you’re struggling to meet your body’s nutritional needs, it’s no wonder you’re feeling drained.
-Fortunately, there are strategies and treatment options to help people with COPD get more energy.
+Fortunately, some strategies and treatment options can help people with COPD get more energy.

-Different factors may be responsible for your fatigue.
-To get a better handle on it, start by following your COPD treatment plan.
+Understanding what’s causing your fatigue can help you take steps to manage it.
+Start by following your COPD treatment plan.
 Oxygen therapy, pulmonary rehabilitation, and lifestyle changes can make a world of difference in how you feel.
-Everyone may not qualify for oxygen therapy, so be sure to speak with your healthcare provider about your treatment plan.
+Not everyone qualifies for oxygen therapy, so be sure to speak with your healthcare provider about your treatment plan.

 Related breathing and sleep issues can get in the way of a good night’s rest.
 “Insomnia is my constant problem.
 With asthma and COPD, lying flat in bed soon creates a restriction in my airways.
-I have tried stacking pillows so that I am in a sitting position, which helps a little.
-But my normal ‘night’s sleep’ is just a couple of hours,” said one MyCOPDTeam member.
+I have tried stacking pillows so that I am in a sitting position, which helps a little, but my normal ‘night’s sleep’ is just a couple of hours,” one MyCOPDTeam member said.

 Sleep apnea is another condition that causes disrupted sleep.
-Treatment of sleep apnea often starts with lifestyle changes, such as avoiding alcohol, quitting smoking, and altering your sleep position.
+Treatment often starts with lifestyle changes, such as avoiding alcohol, quitting smoking, and altering your sleep position.

-If you’re having trouble sleeping or if you feel tired despite sleeping at night, ask a healthcare professional.
+If you have trouble sleeping or feel tired despite sleeping at night, check with a healthcare professional.
 You might be waking up at night without realizing it.
-Tests like a sleep study can help figure out how well you’re actually sleeping and identify sleep disorders that could benefit from treatment.
+Tests like a sleep study can show how well you’re actually sleeping and identify sleep disorders that could benefit from treatment.

 Exercising may not be easy with COPD, but it offers several benefits.
-Not only can it strengthen your breathing muscles, but it can also give you more energy.
-“I sleep 10 to 12 hours a day, but also have congestive heart failure.
-I usually feel tired, but after some exercise, I tend to wake up,” shared a MyCOPDTeam member.
+Physical activity can not only strengthen breathing muscles but also give you more energy.
+“I sleep 10 to 12 hours a day but also have congestive heart failure.
+I usually feel tired, but after some exercise, I tend to wake up,” a MyCOPDTeam member said.

 “I find exercising helps if you pace yourself.
 Yes, you still get tired, but you can stay awake long enough to go to bed,” wrote another.

 Discuss physical activity with your doctor before jumping into a new workout plan.
 Walking is often a good place to start, but you’ll need to make sure you’re getting enough oxygen to exercise safely.
-It may help to complete a pulmonary rehab program before starting a new exercise regimen.
-You may also try techniques like pursed lip breathing to help during workouts.
+Completing a pulmonary rehabilitation program before starting a new exercise regimen may help.
+You can also try techniques like pursed lip breathing to help during workouts.

 Meeting with a registered dietitian may be another good way to get the most out of your meals.
-You may also consider changing the size and timing of meals.
-For example, it might be easier to eat small meals throughout the day versus fewer, bigger meals.
+You could also consider changing the size and timing of meals.
+For example, it might be easier to eat several small meals throughout the day versus a few bigger meals.

 Members of MyCOPDTeam have accepted the fact that sometimes, extra rest is a must.
 “Instead of trying to battle on and risk catching a cold or chest infection, I’ve learned to rest.
-If I sleep for most of that day, I generally bounce back the next,” said one member.
+If I sleep for most of that day, I generally bounce back the next,” one member said.

 If you have extreme fatigue that continues for more than a day or two, give your healthcare provider a call.
 A little downtime can help, but it’s important to figure out if there’s another issue that needs treatment.

 Does chronic fatigue from COPD get in the way of your daily activities?
 If so, what tips do you have for managing it?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.